 Do cable railings meet building codes?

-Codes and municipalities vary from city, to county, and state.
-We have installed many cable railings on city inspected projects and permitted deck jobs at a cable spacing of 3”.
-This is 1” less than the required 4” clear spacing, and insures room for cable “spread.” always check with your local building department for local codes and requirements.
+Cable Railing codes and municipalities vary from city, to county, and state.
+San Diego Cable Railings has furnished cable railings on city inspected projects and permitted deck jobs at a cable spacing of 3”.
+This is 1” less than the required 4” clear spacing, and insures room for cable “spread.”
+Always check with your local building department for local codes and requirements.

 Why should I use San Diego Cable Railings?

-All products are made in the USA and fabricated locally in San Diego.
-We’ve built 100s of decks, fences, and railings, and installed cable railings and fencing all over southern california.
-When cost compared to other systems available at retail locations or local lumber yards; our cable cost is generally 25%-200% less expensive.
+Our materials are sourced from U.S. vendors and fabricated locally in San Diego.
+San Diego Cable Railings team members combine the construction experience of 100s of decks, fences, and cable railings.
+We individually assess each project.
+Our cable railing products will cost compete or beat any comparable cable railing system on the market.
 The larger the project; the lower the cable cost per foot.
-We are one of the only supplier/fabricator/installer outfits around; eliminating multiple mark ups.
-We are installing our own products.
-Custom engineering based on individual jobs enables us to maximize materials, eliminate waste, and sell you only what you need.
-We actually offer a better product; for less $$$$; guaranteed.
-You will not purchase extra fittings or extra cable.
+Value engineering based on individual jobs enables us to maximize materials, eliminate waste, and sell you only what you need.
+We actually offer a better product for less money.
+You will not have to purchase extra fittings or extra cable.
+There are no gimmicks; just clean lines and sturdy construction.

 How far do I space my posts and cables?